yuriypashkov/ChatBotAppProject/README.md

-Simple project with ChatGPT API
+Simple project with ChatGPT API and SwiftData